aims-umich/sentiment_bias/README.md

-This repository has the files for a possible publication about social bias quantification in Large Language Models (LLMs).
+# Article
+Mohammed I. Radaideh, O Hwang Kwon, Majdi I. Radaideh, "Fairness and Social Bias Quantification in Large Language Models for Sentiment Analysis", Knowledge Based Systems, 2025, In Production.

 # Installation
 The best way to run the codes is using Anaconda.
 Create an Anaconda environment with Python 3.11 and install the required packages using: